CahootsMalone/maxis-streets-scenario-stuff/docs/Streets-of-SimCity-Scenario-Format.md

 * 421 (0x01A5): AirHawk (sedan)
 * 422 (0x01A6): HMX Utility Van (van)
 * 423 (0x01A7): Police car
-* 478 (0x01DC): Villain car
+* 476 (0x01DC): Villain car
-* Other values appear to revert to the default for specified the AI type.
+* Other values appear to revert to the default for the specified AI type.

 ## Number of Event Definitions (#EVS)